Decentralized Reliability Estimation for Low Latency Mixnets

-{\bf Routing of packets.} Gateways send packets to the first-layer mix node specified as first hop in each packet's route.
-Mix nodes execute the \textit{packet processing} algorithm and further relay packets to their next destination.
-As part of replay protection in mixnets, mix nodes must record a \textit{tag} per processed packet (denoted by $t$, cf. Sect.~\ref{sec:vrf-based-routing}), e.g., computed as a hash of a secret derived via Diffie-Hellman by combining the packet header and the node’s private key.
-Upon receiving a packet, the node checks whether its tag is already in the list of tags already seen: if the packet is fresh, it is processed and its tag is added to the list; and otherwise the packet is dropped.
-Each node $j$ stores in a space-efficient manner the $\sum_i {s}_{(i,j)}$ tags received from its predecessors $i \in P(j)$ during the epoch.
-This \textit{tag-commitment} can be implemented via a Merkle tree~\cite{merkle1988} or a Bloom filter~\cite{bloom70} or a Merkle tree ).
-We call this the ``tag commitment'' --- note that it only needs to be binding and space-efficient.
+{\bf Routing of packets.} Gateways forward client packets to the first-layer mix node specified in the packet’s route (\textbf{A.4}).
+Mix nodes then iteratively execute the \textit{packet processing} algorithm and relay packets to their next hop (\textbf{A.5}).
+As part of replay protection, mix nodes must record a \textit{tag} for each processed packet (denoted $t$, cf. Sect.~\ref{sec:vrf-based-routing}), e.g., computed as a hash of a secret derived via Diffie-Hellman by combining the packet header and the node’s private key.
+Upon receiving a packet, the node checks whether its tag is already in the list of seen tags: if the tag is new, the packet is processed and its tag added to the list; otherwise, the packet is dropped.
+Each node $j$ stores, in a space-efficient manner, the $\sum_i {s}_{(i,j)}$ tags received from its predecessors $i \in P(j)$ during the epoch.
+This \textit{tag-commitment} can be implemented via a Merkle tree~\cite{merkle1988} or a Bloom filter~\cite{bloom70}, as it only needs to be binding and space-efficient.
 We represent the nodes' tag-commitments as the red filters in Fig.~\ref{fig:overall-system}.
-When adding a fresh packet tag, the node appends also a binary flag that indicates whether the packet integrity checks were correct.
-If correct, the packet is allowed to be further relayed.
-If incorrect, the node drops the packet.
-Mix node decryption keys may be updated per epoch to provide forward security in addition to ensuring that packets cannot be replayed in a later epoch.
-Measurement packets have as destination a randomly selected gateway with the probability weights being part of the mixnet's routing policy.
-When gateways receive a measurement packet, they store its tag in their tag-commitment and discards the (green) packet, while forwarding on data (yellow) packets as well as cover traffic to their respective destinations (\textbf{A.6}).
+When adding a fresh packet tag, the node appends to it a binary flag indicating whether the packet passed integrity checks.
+If so, it is relayed further; otherwise, it is dropped.
+Mix node decryption keys may be updated per epoch to provide forward security and prevent replay attacks across epochs.
+Measurement packets are addressed to a randomly selected gateway, with selection probabilities defined by the mixnet’s routing policy.
+Upon receiving a measurement packet, the gateway stores its tag in the tag-commitment and discards the (green) packet, while forwarding on data (yellow) packets as well as cover traffic to their respective destinations (\textbf{A.6}).

-{\bf Post-epoch stage: revelation of measurements.} Once an epoch has ended, the protocol proceeds with the broadcasting steps shown in Fig.~\ref{fig:overall-system}:
+{\bf Post-epoch stage: revelation of measurements.} Once an epoch concludes, the protocol proceeds with the broadcasting steps shown in Fig.~\ref{fig:overall-system}: